Becksteinlab/AdKGromacsTutorial/docs/simulation.rst

 don't mind waiting a bit longer you can also run the simulation as usual::

-  mdrun -v -stepout 10 -s md.tpr -deffnm md -cpi
+  gmx mdrun -v -stepout 10 -s md.tpr -deffnm md -cpi

 This will automatically utilize all available cores.
 The :code:`-cpi` flag indicates that you want Gromacs to continue from a previous run.
 You can kill the job with :kbd:`CONTROL-C`, look at the output, then continue with exactly the same command line ::

-  mdrun -v -stepout 10 -s md.tpr -deffnm md -cpi
+  gmx mdrun -v -stepout 10 -s md.tpr -deffnm md -cpi

 (Try it out!).
 The :code:`-cpi` flag can be used on the first run without harm.
 For a continuation to occur, Gromacs needs to find the